AspadaX/Thinker/README.md

 ## License
 This project is licensed under the MIT license.
 Feel free join my efforts in making this app more useful and helpful to people!
+Just do not forget to reference this project when needed.